Collection Lambert, Avignon

 When the museum was created in 2000, Yvon Lambert’s works were on deposit and the Collection was housed in the Hôtel de Caumont.
 A donation of more than 550 works to the State was made official in 2012 and an architectural project, led by the architects Cyrille and Laurent Berger, brought the museum’s surface area to almost 5,000 m2 in 2015, with the addition of the Hôtel de Montfaucon and the construction of an auditorium.

-Exhibitions composed of a regularly renewed selection of works from the collection are presented in the Hôtel de Caumont, with focuses on certain movements or artists particularly well represented in the collection, while the Hôtel de Montfaucon hosts temporary exhibitions in two annual cycles.
+Exhibitions composed of a regularly renewed selection of works from the collection are presented in the Hôtel de Caumont, with a focus on certain movements or artists particularly well represented in the collection, while the Hôtel de Montfaucon hosts temporary exhibitions in two annual cycles.

 This cycle of exhibitions is enriched on a daily basis by a cultural programme that is both popular and demanding, organised in the auditorium as well as in certain exhibition rooms.
 Conferences, meetings, screenings, concerts and performances are offered to a wide audience throughout the year, making the Lambert Collection a true cultural centre in the heart of the Papal city.